 Walks in COVID-times.
-Now well into our New Normal but also into a second wave, getting together is complicated.
+Now well into our New Normal but also cresting the third wave, getting together is complicated.
 BUT at the same time, getting together outdoors is better than indoors, and the limit on group size is less of an issue for walks than for other activities.

 Thinking ahead: come walk the Camino!
 That’s Spain’s medieval pilgrimage route across north-central Spain.
 We’ll do the last part, just over 100 kms / 63 miles in a relaxed seven days.
 Well, relaxed, yes, it is a walking trip and yes, there is one long day in the mix.
 But: trip includes all hotels, all breakfasts, all dinners but one, support vehicle with the group during the day for luggage or tired pilgrims (you can do it, but knowing the van is there is a great psychological boost, especially if you have never done a multi-day walk), experienced guide (I’ve done this more than 20 times, closer to 30), history, trivia, best places for lunch and what’s best at best places – Avelina’s lentils or spinach-garbanzo stew, brie and caramelized onion sandwich in Santiago, oh yeah!
 Get more info at http://www.apinderinspain.com/road-of-st-james-el-camino

 City Walks: usually 10AM – 2PM. // Country Walks: please ask as times vary.